 Tom Ghent – the Final Word

-Final word must go to Tom.
-“To me this song has always been such a sweet tragedy, written in the style of an old Anglican ballad.
+The final word must go to Tom.
+“To me, this song has always been such a sweet tragedy, written in the style of an old Anglican ballad.
 Love it….a real gem.”

 Casey’s Last Ride – Lyrics